julywind168/kite2d/README.md

 # Fantasy
-A simple game framework for Lua
+A simple 2d game engine for Lua

 ## Build & Test (for windows mingw)